 This implies that you must have turned on the relay in your car.
 If none of these things change, repeat this process until you see a flash of green.

-If you follow the above steps carefully, you won`t have to worry about how to jump fuel pump relay on chevy truck anymore.
+If you follow the above steps carefully, you won`t have to worry about jumping the fuel pump relay on chevy anymore.
 You will feel like a pro at the end of the process!

 To understand better, click this video to stretch your understanding of the whole process.